-THE RAG COMPANY Microfiber Waffle-Weave Drying Towel
+- Brand: THE RAG COMPANY

-And here it is … surely, any drying towel using ‘Dry me a River’ has to win an award for their marketing?
+And here it is surely, any drying towel using ‘Dry me a River’ has to win an award for their marketing?
 Genius.

 I always use two drying towels, so the twin-pack is super handy.
 Choose these if you’re starting off along the microfiber route and you won’t regret the purchase.

 Similar again, they use a silk banding for the edges, however, the difference is that instead of using a shaggy pile, these are a waffle weave design.
 They’re super soft and when used correctly will always leave your paintwork with a scratch and swirl-free finish.
-Completely lint free, but they do need washing before first use, and of course they’re completely re-usable and machine washable for a longer life.
+Completely lint-free, but they do need washing before first use.
+And, of course, they’re completely reusable and machine washable for a longer life.

-Cheap and cheerful but large – 28” x 36”, just over 7 square feet in total area.
+Cheap and cheerful but large – 28″ x 36″, just over 7 square feet in total area.
 Compared to some of the more expensive drying towels, these don’t have the same absorbency rate – around three times their own weight, and that’s slightly offset by the size.

-They feature a ‘deep & unique’ waffle weave which leaves no streaks, no water spots and no swirl marks, along with a clear coat safe.
+They feature a ‘deep & unique’ waffle weave which leaves no streaks, no water spots, and no swirl marks, along with a clear coat safe.

-It’s been noticed that these drying towels seem even more susceptible to snagging (which is an issue with microfiber anyway), but for the money, they could almost be used once and then put out to pasture.
+It’s been noticed that these drying towels seem even more susceptible to snagging (which is an issue with microfiber anyway.)
+But, for the money, they could almost be used once and then put out to pasture.